An introduction to this guide for things to do in De Pijp

 Indianaweg is a fairly new shop that specialises in vintage clothes (can you sense a theme here?), jewellery and plants - the ultimate hipster boutique!
 But it's really nice inside so don't dismiss it.
 Instead head down there - it's a little off the main street of Ferdinand Bolstraat - and have a look around.

-And finally, head across the neighbourhood back to Hutspot for a look around their ground floor shop which is full of clothes, homeware books and other bits and bobs.
-They regularly change the brands they stock so I often go back to see what they've got and inevitably end up buying something I think I desperately need.
+And finally, head across the neighbourhood back to Hutspot for a look around their designer concept shop which is full of clothes, homeware books and other bits and bobs, and much of it by local designers and brands.
+They regularly change their stock so I often go back to see what they've got and inevitably end up buying something I think I desperately need.
 The sign of a good shop...

 There are lots of book shops in De Pijp worth checking out.
 Firstly, if you love cook books you have to go to Mevrouw Hamersma Koekboekwinkel on Gerard Doustraat, because that's all that this shop sells.
 Admittedly only a few publications are in English - but enough to warrant a visit - otherwise why not try your hand at a Dutch cook book?
 It could make cooking a much more interesting experience!
 Other book shops I like to pop into every now and again are Fenix Books on Frans Halstraat (think quintessential book shop with floor to ceiling shelves of old books), and Casperle on Sarphatipark for children's books - yes, most are in Dutch but they have several picture books with no words too.

 Best cultural(ish) things to do in De Pijp